pravi02/CS727_deliverable4/README.md

 -   Read: Select a table to view all its records.

--   Update: Choose the table, specify the primary key(s), and update the desired column\'s value.
+-   Update: Choose the table, specify the primary key(s), and update the values.

 -   Delete: Choose the table and provide the primary key(s) to delete the record.